 For pdsch-TimeDomainAllocationListForMultiPDSCH in pdsch-Config each PDSCH has a separate SLIV, mapping type and K0.
 The number of scheduled PDSCHs is signalled by the number of indicated SLIVs in the row of the pdsch-TimeDomainAllocationListForMultiPDSCH signalled in DCI format 1_1.

 If a UE is configured with pdsch-TimeDomainAllocationListForMultiPDSCH in which one or more rows contain multiple SLIVs for PDSCH on a DL BWP of a serving cell, and the UE is indicated re-transmission of PDSCH corresponding to a DL SPS by DCI format 1_1, the UE does not expect that the number of indicated SLIVs in the row of the pdsch-TimeDomainAllocationListForMultiPDSCH by the DCI is more than one.

+If a UE is configured with pdsch-TimeDomainAllocationListForMultiPDSCH in which one or more rows contain multiple SLIVs for PDSCH on a DL BWP of a serving cell, the UE does not expect to be scheduled with multiple PDSCH receptions by a single DCI format 1_1, where each PDSCH reception overlaps with a UL symbol indicated by tdd-UL-DL-ConfigurationCommon or tdd-UL-DL-ConfigurationDedicated if provided.

 *** Unchanged text omitted ***